Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

 Besides antenna grouping, sparse array design is another method to exploit the degrees of freedom that can be achieved via configuring the locations of antennas when the total number of antennas is fixed.

-Sparse array design, such as coprime array \cite{8472789}, is often cast as optimally placing a given number of antennas on a larger number of possible uniform grid points \cite{wang2018sparse}.
+The design of sparse arrays or thinned arrays \cite{9158394}, such as coprime arrays \cite{8472789}, is often cast as optimally placing a given number of antennas on a subset of a large number of (uniform) grid points \cite{wang2018sparse}.
 In this way, a small number of antennas can span a large array aperture with a high spatial resolution and low sidelobes.
 So far, the sparse array design-based JCAS has mainly been studied in integrating communication to radar systems, i.e., embedding information into radar waveforms to perform data communication \cite{wang2018sparse,Wang18}.
 In \cite{wang2018sparse}, antenna position and beamforming weights are optimized to design beams with mainlobe performing radar detection and sidelobe for communications through modulations like ASK or PSK.
 In \cite{Wang18}, the MIMO waveform orthogonality is further exploited to permute the waveform across selected antenna grids and hence convey extra information bits.

-Sparse array design is particularly suitable for massive MIMO array with tens to hundreds antennas but a limited number of RF chains, i.e., switched arrays or hybrid arrays.
+Sparse array design is particularly suitable for massive MIMO arrays with tens to hundreds of antennas but a limited number of RF chains, i.e., switched arrays or hybrid arrays.
 This setup can provide more degrees of freedom and potential performance enhancement, with reduced cost, in PMNs.
 For example, the sparse array design can add index modulation to the communication part; while the sparse array design can provide better spatial resolution for radar detection.
 To this end, some interesting problems remain to be solved, such as how to formulate the problems with two goals satisfied and new trade-offs between C\&S.